Stay Home: Bring Durham To You

 Sips and Sweets

 Listen, no one cares about your quarantine diet.

 Make any semblance of moderation a major no-no with something sweet.
 Rose’s Noodles, Dumplings & Sweets and East Durham Bake Shop is known to provide an array of delightful post-dinner treats, including Bourbon Caramel Apple, Malted Pumpkin, Banana Toffee Cream, and Lemon buttermilk pies, among many, many others.

 Backyard chilling is perfect for Durham-made beverages.
 Make a batch of spiked summer punch with gin from Durham Distillery, or try Krupnikas (a honey-spiced liqueur) from Brothers Vilgalys.
-On the softer side, sip seasonal beers such as the aptly named 'Humidity' brew from Durham-based Fullsteam Brewery, or enjoy bottles of North Carolina wine from The Wine Feed or LouElla.
+On the softer side, sip seasonal beers such as the aptly named 'Humidity' brew from Durham-based Fullsteam Brewery, or enjoy bottles of North Carolina wine from The Wine Feed.